Europe Virus Toll Crosses 400,000, Shops Reopen In France - UrduPoint

 Lockdown fatigue is spreading even as governments unfurl new measures to save healthcare systems from collapse.

-One hairdresser in northern England has become a cause celebre among social media libertarians after stacking up fines totalling �17,000 ($23,000), invoking the Magna Carta of 1215.
+One hairdresser in northern England has become a cause celebre among social media libertarians after stacking up fines totalling �17,000 ($23,000, 19,000 Euros), invoking the Magna Carta of 1215.

-Law enforcers have taken a dim view, meting out fines and reminding all businesses that legislation of this year, not 800 years ago, is relevant and binding.

-Nations are now trying to gauge how people, exhausted by one of the most traumatic years in generations, can enjoy a small holiday break without making things worse.